 These Are the 25 Smartest Dog Breeds, According to Science

 1. Border Collie

 According to Coren, these dogs are able to learn a new command in under five seconds and follow it at least 95 percent of the time.

-Second place on Coren’s list of smartest pups, these beauties are also great family dogs and hypoallergenic.
+Second place on Coren’s list of smartest pups, these hypoallergenic dogs are also great family pets.

 There’s a reason why these guys make great crime-fighting pals—they’re obedient and alert (and handsome, too).